MyerFire/hypixelaPY/docs.md

 - `first: datetime.datetime` - the first login of the player
 - `last: datetime.datetime` - the most recent login of the player
+- `logout: datetime.datetime` - the most recent logout of the player
+- `online: bool(x)` - returns True if online, and False if offline

 `Social`:
 any attribute in this class could be `None`